 Dubai National Day Events & Fireworks 2023

 We are still awaiting a complete lineup of events for National Day, but here are the ones that we know so far and venues with a great reputation for putting on a fabulous display for National Day.

-We would strongly advise booking early for anywhere reporting to have firework views and expect to pay significantly more than usual at restaurants offering front row seats.
+We would strongly advise booking early for anywhere reporting to have fireworks views and expect to pay significantly more than usual at restaurants offering front-row seats.